BradleyCodeU/bradleycodeu.github.io/_apcsp/py/pythonfunctions.md

 category: py
 title: Python Functions
 ---
 Here is a simple function.
 It requires one argument.
+If I give it the argument "Alex", then it prints "Hello Alex!"
 If I give it the argument "Steve", then it prints "Hello Steve!"
 <pre>
 def bonjourPerson(name):
   text = "Bonjour " + name + "!"